jshields123/CV/README.md

 -  I recruited in both the IT Projects and Business Change and the Logistics and Supply Chain team covering both permanent and contract positions within the private sector.
 I started out with no prior recruitment experience and developed into a valuable senior recruiter across two teams.
 -  This role gave me deep insight into the IT projects industry and fuelled my desire to pursue a career directly in technology.
 It also gave me an immense work ethic and ability to work well in a team, along with hitting targets solo.
 -  My ability to learn and get up to speed rapidly with each different company and job I recruited for required was excellent and essential once again to my success.
--  I would be in communication with 100s of candidates and clients per week and develop effective relationships with each of them to meet mutually benficial goals.
+-  I was in communication with 100s of candidates and clients per week and develop effective relationships with each of them to meet mutually beneficial goals.

 Thomson Reuters Legal - Sydney - 08/2015 to 09/2016
 Customer & Tech Care Consultant